Fallout Shelter: Updates and ports

 In March 2016, update 1.4 was released which added a crafting system, rooms, a card in lunchboxes containing junk used in crafting, pets and a barbershop.
 Update 1.5 was released in April 2016, adding customization options for Vault dwellers along with the ability to scrap unwanted items and support for 3D Touch.
 Update 1.6 was released on July 14, 2016, adding a quest system, two new enemies (Feral Ghouls and Radscorpions) and two items in the shop.
 Additionally, the combat system was tweaked in the update.

 Update 1.6, along with the PC version of the game, was announced at Bethesda's press conference before Electronic Entertainment Expo 2016 held on June 12, 2016.
 Both of them were revealed to be coming in July.
 The PC version was released on the Bethesda.net platform alongside the update on July 14.

 Bethesda released an Xbox One version of Fallout Shelter on February 7, 2017; the title supports Xbox Play Anywhere, allowing synchronizing of data and achievements for users with Windows 10.

 On March 28, 2017, Bethesda released the PC version of the game on Steam.

 During the Bethesda E3 2018 Showcase on June 10, 2018, the game was announced and later released that day for the PlayStation 4 and Nintendo Switch platforms, making it the very first game in the Fallout series to be available on a Nintendo platform, not counting the Fallout pinball adaptation that was released as part of the Bethesda Pinball collection in late 2016 for Zen Pinball 2, which was available on the Wii U.

 In May 2020, Fallout Shelter was added to Tesla vehicles for in-car play.

+In 2025, Fallout Shelter was one of several games that were affected by a security vulnerability in the Unity engine; it was removed from digital storefronts on October 3, 2025, to address the issue.
+The game was later relisted and updated, adding new content from the mobile release as well as fixing the vulnerability.